Tendon-Actuated Robots with a Tapered, Flexible Polymer Backbone: Design, Fabrication, and Modeling: CONCLUSIONS

 \section{CONCLUSIONS}

-This work presented a reproducible and scalable framework for the design, fabrication, modeling, and experimental validation of tendon-actuated continuum robots with tapered TPU backbones.
-By combining parametric CAD automation, integrated tendon tension sensing, and a generalized Cosserat rod formulation with spatially varying stiffness, the proposed approach bridges rapid soft robot fabrication with physically grounded, model-based analysis.
-We extended existing tendon-actuated Cosserat formulations to incorporate spatially varying cross-sectional geometry and associated stiffness gradients, yielding a kinetostatic model that captures the derivative stiffness terms required for consistent modeling of tapered structures.
-This enables systematic exploration of the configuration space as a function of geometric design parameters, and, conversely, permits inverse mapping from a desired robot curvature profile to the associated optimal geometric parameters, such as the taper angle.
-This provides a geometry-aware design tool beyond constant-stiffness assumptions, and was used to highlight the mechanical advantages of tapering, including increased distal curvature and improved configuration space coverage at relatively low tendon tensions.
+This work presented a reproducible, scalable framework for the design, fabrication, modeling, and experimental validation of tendon-actuated continuum robots with tapered TPU backbones.
+By combining parametric CAD automation, integrated tendon tension sensing, and a generalized Cosserat rod formulation with spatially varying stiffness, the approach bridges rapid soft robot fabrication with physically grounded, model-based analysis.
+The kinetostatic model accounts for spatially varying cross-sectional geometry, enabling systematic exploration of the configuration space as a function of geometric design parameters and, conversely, inverse mapping from a desired curvature profile to the associated parameters such as the taper angle.
+This geometry-aware design tool, which moves beyond constant-stiffness assumptions, was used to highlight the mechanical advantages of tapering, including increased distal curvature and improved configuration space coverage at low tendon tensions.

-Experimental validation using motion capture and load cell measurements demonstrated consistent centimeter-level agreement between predicted and measured backbone shapes following Young's modulus calibration.
-These results confirm that, despite the material variability inherent to 3D-printed TPU, the framework provides reliable shape prediction for compliant, low-cost platforms.
+Experimental validation using motion capture and load cell measurements demonstrated consistent centimeter-level agreement between predicted and measured backbone shapes after Young's modulus calibration, confirming that the framework provides reliable shape prediction for compliant, low-cost platforms despite the material variability inherent to 3D-printed TPU.
 Future work will target higher-resolution tension measurement and encoder–tension fusion for real-time shape estimation and closed-loop control.
-Overall, this framework establishes an accessible, reproducible pathway from parametric design to controlled tendon actuation, supporting scalable and task-adaptable continuum robots for inspection and manipulation in constrained environments.
+Overall, the framework establishes an accessible, reproducible pathway from parametric design to controlled tendon actuation, supporting scalable, task-adaptable continuum robots for inspection and manipulation in constrained environments.

 \phantomsection